 Namaste Official Website

 The cultural wonders and rich traditions of India- steeped in spellbinding history- are all laid out for you here.
 Discover the world’s seventh-largest country by geographical area and second-most populous country with over 1.2 billion people.
 Indeed, India is a crown jewel of Mother Earth.
+Learn about the respectful greeting of Hindu culture with the use of Namaste.

 India is one of the oldest civilizations in the world with myriad stories and rich cultural heritage.
 Over the last seven decades of its Independence, India has become self-sufficient in agricultural production and is now one of the top industrialized countries in the world.